RRRebecka Raj

 NCR Discovery to Schedule Recovery

-Tracing a single weld defect from yard-floor discovery through quality resolution and schedule recovery — showing how all six screens connect in a real production scenario.
+Tracing a single weld defect from yard-floor discovery through quality resolution and schedule recovery, showing how all eight screens connect in a real production scenario.

 1